regolith-linux/website/content/en/docs/Overview/_index.md

 * [Getting Started](../getting-started/): Get started with Regolith
 * [The Interface](../interface/): Understand how to perform actions in Regolith
 * [Keybindings](../reference/keybindings/): Learn the keybindings

+### Footnotes

+1: The term came from a time when computers were large and were used on desks.
+That is no longer the case but we still use the term.
+A *desktop environment* is generally applicable to any computer with a keyboard, display, and some type of pointing device.

+2: See [the interface page](../interface/) for specifics about the component Regolith is composed of.